 Distant student discounts

 Students who attend a school away from home and do not have a car with them may qualify for this discount.
 While this discount is most common with college students, younger teens who attend schools away from home might also qualify.
-Such programs usually stipulate the maximum age and minimum distance from home that students must be in order to qualify.
-For example, a distant student program may require that a student be under the age of 25 and be at least 100 miles away from home in order to qualify.
+Such programs usually stipulate the maximum age and minimum distance from home that students must be to qualify.
+For example, a distant student program may require that a student be under 25 and be at least 100 miles away from home to qualify.
 The following table illustrates the average savings you can expect by enrolling in such a program:

 |Age||Average annual full coverage premium before distant student discount||Average annual full coverage premium after distant student discount||Difference|